Back to all reviews

 Many users have recently reported poor customer support on multiple Zoom’s products, which I found important to include in my review.

-Upon selecting the Technical Support option on the Submit a Support Case page, I was automatically redirected to the Zoom knowledge base articles, the Zoom Community, and their chatbot.
-So, instead of support, I got a help page, which I’ve already explored.
+I went to the Submit a support case page and selected the Technical support option but was automatically redirected to the Zoom knowledge base articles, the Zoom Community, and their chatbot.
+So, instead of support, I got a reading assignment — one that I already completed before trying to contact support in the first place.

 Get 100% human support on Pumble